HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 This article is lengthy, it's a deep dive (lowish context, methodical and explicit).
 But it's educational, and you do not need to know every single granular detail to set up or use lighting (jump to the end) - but you may want to know more about these concepts if you are a specialist in lighting or a technical artist.

-Note: some of the information in this article, in regards to Global Lighting, is covered in my 2022 O3dcon workshop "World Building in Open 3D Engine", you can [download the slide deck here](https://github.com/o3de/o3de-workshops-2022/blob/main/Powerpoint/O3DECon_2022_JKG_WorldBuilding.pptx) (I've replicated some of these slides within the article.)
+**Note**: some of the information in this article, in regards to Global Lighting, is covered in my 2022 O3dcon workshop "World Building in Open 3D Engine", you can [download the slide deck here](https://github.com/o3de/o3de-workshops-2022/blob/main/Powerpoint/O3DECon_2022_JKG_WorldBuilding.pptx) (I've replicated some of these slides within the article.)

 # Image Based Lighting (IBL)

 Image-based lighting (IBL) is a technique used to simulate the lighting in a 3D scene by using an image of a real-world environment as the source of light.
 The image, known as an HDR environment map, is typically captured by taking a photograph of a real-world location or by synthesizing an image using computer graphics techniques.

 To generally use IBL in a 3D application, the environment map is first mapped onto a sphere or a cube, which is then used to illuminate the scene.
-This can be done by applying the environment map as a texture to a special type of light source, such as an infinite light or a skydome light, which is a virtual light that surrounds the scene.  (note: this is a general description, we will dive into the O3DE concepts, terminology, components and workflow later in this post.)
+This can be done by applying the environment map as a texture to a special type of light source, such as an infinite light or a skydome light, which is a virtual light that surrounds the scene.  (**note**: this is a general description, we will dive into the O3DE concepts, terminology, components and workflow later in this post.)

 The main advantage of using IBL is that it can produce very realistic lighting and reflections in a 3D scene, since it is based on actual photographs of real-world environments.
 This can be especially useful for creating realistic visualizations of architectural designs, product prototypes, and other objects that will be seen in real-world settings. (aka Look Development)